Preparation and Filing of the Account

 Distributions to Minors

 b.
-Payment of sums in excess of $10,000.00 are made to a properly Court qualified Guardian of the Property of a Minor, with a receipt from that Guardian;
+Payment of bequests in excess of $25,000.00 for minors are made to a Court qualified Guardian of the Property of a Minor, with a receipt from that Guardian; or held in trust if so directed by the will;

 c.
 Payment to the named trustee is required if the minor's distribution is designated to be held in trust until the minor reaches a specified age, with a receipt from the Trustee of the minor's trust.
-You may not disregard a trust provision for a minor and make distribution under the Uniform Transfers to Minors Act;
+You may not disregard a trust provision for a minor and make distribution under the Uniform Transfers to Minors Act unless the will "expressly authorizes you to do so";

 d.
-If the will specifically provides for, or incorporates by reference the statutory fiduciary powers of Section 64.2-105, Code of Virginia (1950), as amended, payment of sums in excess of $10,000.00 due to a minor may be made to a Custodian under the provisions of the Uniform Transfers to Minors Act (Section 64.2-1900, Code of Virginia), or Uniform Custodial Trust Act (Section 64.2-900, Code of Virginia), with a receipt from the Custodian.
-(Consult the referenced Code sections for the specifics and limitations of this form of distribution);
+If the will specifically provides for, or incorporates by reference the statutory fiduciary powers of Section 64.2-105, Code of Virginia (1950), as amended, payment of sums in excess of $25,000.00 due to a minor possibly can be made to a Custodian under the provisions of the Uniform Transfers to Minors Act (Section 64.2-1900, Code of Virginia), or Uniform Custodial Trust Act (Section 64.2-900, Code of Virginia), with a receipt from the Custodian.
+(Consult the referenced Code sections for the specifics and limitations of this form of distribution).
+Obviously, if the will calls for a trust for the benefit of a minor, the trust must be funded, the terms of the trust thereafter followed as the decedent intended and the payment under the Uniform Transfers to Minors Act will not be approved;

 e.
 Caution: If in doubt about the method of distribution call the Commissioner's office for guidance.